Roberto-A-Cardenas/scalable-web-app/README.md

 ## ✅ What It Does

 - Provisions a Launch Template with EC2 + Nginx installed
-- Creates an Auto Scaling Group with 2–4 EC2 instances
+- Creates an Auto Scaling Group with 2 to 4 EC2 instances
 - Sets up an Application Load Balancer with target group and health checks
 - Uses default VPC and subnets for quick deployment
 - Automatically bootstraps web servers with a custom landing page